 Different climates are experienced all throughout Asia.
 There is Aden, Yemen which is the driest place on Earth and Mawsynram, India as the wettest.
 Monsoons also frequent this region and the most active place for tropical cyclone lies by the Philippines and south of Japan.

-According to Angus Maddison’s The World Economy; A Millenial Perspective, world’s largest economy during 0 BCE and 1000 BCE was in India.
-China also has, for much of the recorded history, the largest and most cutting edge economy until Bristish empire took over in the mid 19th century, In the late 20th century, Japan took lead for several decades being the largest economy in Asia.
-In 2010, China took over Japan and became world’s second largest economy.
+According to Angus Maddison’s The World Economy; A Millenial Perspective, the world’s largest economy during 0 BCE and 1000 BCE was in India.
+China also has, for much of the recorded history, the largest and most cutting edge economy until British empire took over in the mid 19th century, In the late 20th century, Japan took lead for several decades being the largest economy in Asia.
+In 2010, China took over Japan and became the world’s second-largest economy.

-The fact that Asia is the largest continent of the world, it is abundant in natural resources – Fisheries, forestry, marine and minerals.
+The fact that Asia is the largest continent of the world, it is abundant in natural resources – Fisheries, forestry, marine, and minerals.
 With the huge number of population in Asia, there is no doubt they are traditionally the strongest in terms of manufacturing.
-International companies have taken advantage of the cheap labour thus settled operations in most parts of Asia where high skilled manufacturers and fluent English speakers are.
-Off shore customer services or call centers of international firms are mainly found in India and the Philippines.
+International companies have taken advantage of the cheap labor thus settled operations in most parts of Asia where high skilled manufacturers and fluent English speakers are.
+Offshore customer services or call centers of international firms are mainly found in India and the Philippines.

-One third of the world’s land area is Asia and is home to about three fifths of its population.
+One-third of the world’s land area is Asia and is home to about three-fifths of its population.
 This continent includes two of the most populous countries, China and India.
-China is also the second highest achiever in the world based on HDI Improvement.
+China is also the second-highest achiever in the world based on HDI Improvement.
 The 10 most successful countries in furthering the human development of their people come from different regions and the list includes several Countries in East and South Asia and the Arab States.
 However, not all the countries on the list are not typically described as success stories.
-Only because their high achievements in health and education, and in some cases even their unexceptional growth performance made them included.
-China for example enters solely through its growth performance.
+Only because of their high achievements in health and education, and in some cases even their unexceptional growth performance made them included.
+China, for example, enters solely through its growth performance.

 Being home to more than 40 countries, it wouldn’t be surprising to have more than one language.
 Although most can speak English, no Asian country has just but one language.
-Philippines for example, has more than 100 spoken languages, Indonesia with about 600 and so on.
+The Philippines for example, has more than 100 spoken languages, Indonesia with about 600 and so on.